morrowleap/notification-service/README.md

 This should now reflect the original content with improved formatting.

-Note: I have not implemented this yet, as it is too complicated right now.
+**Note:** I have not implemented this yet, as it is too complicated right now.

-Here’s the formatted version of Phase 5 with the note added:

 #### Phase 5 – Witness Class Explosion